Updated on 7/01/2026

 2. Real-World Performance Testing

-- Temperature accuracy: Checked real-time basket temps against settings with a thermometer.
+- Temperature accuracy: Checked basket temperatures against settings and cut models with the worst temperature consistency.

 3. Design & Usability Factors